bbauska/W3Cx-5of5/README.md

 <h4>Typical use:</h4>

-Looking for an element in the whole document (the whole HTML page): call the querySelector method (or querySelectorAll) on the document object, that corresponds to the whole DOM tree of your web page:
+<p>Looking for an element in the whole document (the whole HTML page): call
+the querySelector method (or querySelectorAll) on the document object, that corresponds to the whole DOM tree of your web page:</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~ 230.
 (10) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">